Secondary

 Yearbook

-Yearbook is a course made up of 9th - 12th grade students that centers on the design and completion of the secondary yearbook.
-Students design the cover of the book as well as develop the theme and carry it out.
-Students learn how to develop and design pages and take pictures for the yearbook.
-Contact Lindsay Ramsey at lindsayr@shilohsaints.org for more information.
+Yearbook is a course made up of 9th-12th grade students that centers on the design and completion of the secondary yearbook.
+Students design the cover of the book as well as develop the theme which is displayed throughout the yearbook.
+Students learn how to create and design pages and take pictures for the yearbook.
+Contact Lindsay Ramsey at lindsayr@shilohsaints.org for questions regarding yearbook.

 Robotics

-Robotics team is an elective class available to 6th - 12th-grade students who meet during the school day.
-Students learn the fundamentals necessary to build their first robot including JAVA programming language, CAD (Computer-Aided Design), and how to design and construct a robot for robotics competitions held around the state.
-Contact Brant Breeding at brantb@shilohsaints.org for more information.
+Shiloh’s Robotics team consists of 8th-12th grade students who meet during the school day.
+Students learn the fundamentals necessary to build their first robot including JAVA programming language, CAD (Computer Aided Design), and how to design and construct a robot for robotics competitions held around the state.
+Contact Brant Breeding at brantb@shilohsaints.org for questions regarding robotics..

 Quiz Bowl

-Quiz Bowl is offered to 7th - 12th-grade students and practices are held during lunch.
+Quiz Bowl is a club offered to 8th-12th grade students and practices are held during lunch.
 Although all are welcome at practices, teams are made of 5 players per team with substitutes.
 Competition takes place between school teams with questions including, but not limited to: history, science, math, arts and literature, pop culture, religion, random facts.
-Voracious readers, those with a competitive spirit, and those with a head full of random knowledge NEED apply!
-For more info, contact Mark Tyler at markt@shilohsaints.org or visit arquizbowl.org.
+Contact Mark Tyler at markt@shilohsaints.org for questions regarding Quiz Bowl.

 Worship and Media Leadership